StackStorm/st2docs/docs/source/install/deb.rst

       sudo service st2chatops start

 * That's it!
 Go to your Chat room and begin ChatOpsing.
-Read on :doc:`/chatops/index` section.
+Read more in the :doc:`/chatops/index` section.

 Upgrade to Enterprise Edition
 -----------------------------